-Try asking for "Schrippen" when you come by next, and with time your local baker might come to recognize you as a human being.
+Try asking for "Schrippen", (instead of the Hochdeustche Brötchen) when you come by next, and with time your local baker might come to recognize you as a human being.

 Pop the top of your Sterni or Berliner Kindl bottle on your way to the park, a house party... or work even (?) and feel the freedom of a law that allows for drinking without thinking twice.

-You've been standing in the queue for 2 hours, it's cold, everyone looks grumpy anyway and then you hear the bouncer Sven's fateful "heute nicht".
+You've been standing in the queue for two hours, it's cold, everyone looks grumpy anyway, and then you hear the bouncer Sven's fateful "heute nicht".

 Nevertheless, you keep wanting to be part of the Berghain conspiracy - and until that's happened "heute nicht" haunts your dreams and keeps you coming back.

-8. Bist du in der S-Bahn geboren oder was? - were you born on the S-Bahn or what?
+10. Biste in der S-Bahn geboren oder wat? - were you born on the S-Bahn or what?

-"Bist du in der S-Bahn geboren oder was?", your Berliner house mate may shout after you, and you'll realise that he seriously just asked you if you were born on a public train.
+"Bist du in der S-Bahn geboren oder wat?", your Berliner housemate may shout after you, and you'll realize that he seriously just asked you if you were born on a public train.